kaivont85/HW-05-Third-Party-APIs-Work-Day-Scheduler/README.md

 # Simple-Day-Planner

-## Description

-## Usage
+## Description and Usage

-Just open the page and press the 'Start Quiz' button to start the quiz and you will have 30 seconds to answer 5 questions with time decreasing when answering wrong.
-At the end put your initials in and press submit to save your score.
-If you like, refresh and try again to get a better score! :)
+This is a simply day planner that can be edited and saved for the full workday.
+Just type in your activity or event at the corresponding time and click save and you are ready to go!git

 ## Link to my github account: